Eccentricities by JVG

 Cold process coffee soap additives

 My two favorite additives for cold process soap are kaolin clay and colloidal oatmeal.
 I add both to all of my soap.
-In this recipe the additional additive is the super luxurious coffee seed oil.
+In this recipe, the additional additive is the super luxurious coffee seed oil.
 This oil has wonderful antioxidant properties and a lovely coffee aroma.

 The recommended usage rate for kaolin clay in cold process soap is one teaspoon to one tablespoon per pound of oils in your cold process formulation or soap recipe.
-I use one tablespoon and this gives just the perfect feel and slide on the skin.
+I use one tablespoon, and this gives just the perfect feel and slide on the skin.

 Colloidal oatmeal usage rate is one tablespoon per pound of oils.
 I love this additive in my formulations because oatmeal has so many skin benefits.
-Colloidal oatmeal also gives a luxurious silky feel to the soap.
+Colloidal oatmeal also gives a luxurious, silky feel to the soap.

 Close up of the coffee cold process soap in black, brown and gold.